Ikhfaa Rules In Tajweed: Ikhfaa Letters With Examples

 In this case, Al-Ikhfaa turns to be- to some extent- similar to Al-Idghaam because the positions of articulations (Makharaj) of these three Arabic letters are adjacent to the position of articulation (makhraj) of the Arabic letter An-noon or the Arabic phonetic sign, At-tanween.

-2. The low degree of Al-Ikhfaa:
+2. The Low Degree Of Al-Ikhfaa:

 The low degree of Al-Ikhfaa rule happens when An-noon As-sakinah or At-tanween Sign is followed by two Arabic letters which are (ق ، ك).